Large limit sketches and topological space objects: A limit sketch for the dual category of topological spaces

 \begin{rem} Let $\Frm$ denote the category of frames \cite[Definition II.1.1]{johnstone} and $\CABA$ denote the category of complete atomic boolean algebras.
 Let $U : \CABA \to \Frm$ be the forgetful functor.
 By \cite[Proposition 2]{adamekpedicchio} the category $\Top^{\op}$ is equivalent to the full subcategory of the comma category $\id_{\Frm} \downarrow U$ whose objects are the monomorphisms of frames

 where $F \in \Frm$, $B \in \CABA$.
 In fact, $B$ is determined by its set of atoms $X$ with $B \cong P(X)$, and then $F \hookrightarrow P(X)$ is just a topology on $X$.
-A continuous map $(X,F) \to (Y,G)$ is the same as a morphism of boolean algebras $P(Y) \to P(X)$ which maps $G$ into $F$, which explains the dualization.
+A continuous map $(X,F) \to (Y,G)$ is the same as a morphism of boolean algebras $P(Y) \to P(X)$ that maps $G$ into $F$, which explains the dualization.
 This equivalence must be seen in the context of pointless topology, where we replace $\Top$ by $\Frm^{\op}$, the category of locales.
-The CABAs here are exactly what distinguishes topological spaces (space with points) from locales (space without points). \end{rem}
+The CABAs here are exactly what distinguishes topological spaces (spaces with points) from locales (spaces without points). \end{rem}

-This motivates the following construction of a sketch for $\Top^{\op}$.
+This description motivates the following construction of a sketch for $\Top^{\op}$.